xyephy/whive/doc/build-osx.md

 Running
 -------

-Whiveyes Core is now available at `./src/whiveyesd`
+Whive Core is now available at `./src/whived`

 Before running, you may create an empty configuration file:

-    touch "/Users/${USER}/Library/Application Support/Whiveyes/Whiveyes.conf"
+    touch "/Users/${USER}/Library/Application Support/Whive/Whive.conf"

-    chmod 600 "/Users/${USER}/Library/Application Support/Whiveyes/Whiveyes.conf"
+    chmod 600 "/Users/${USER}/Library/Application Support/Whive/Whive.conf"

-The first time you run whiveyesd, it will start downloading the blockchain.
+The first time you run whived, it will start downloading the blockchain.
 This process could take many hours, or even days on slower than average systems.

 You can monitor the download process by looking at the debug.log file:

-    tail -f $HOME/Library/Application\ Support/Whiveyes/debug.log
+    tail -f $HOME/Library/Application\ Support/Whive/debug.log

 Other commands:
 -------

-    ./src/whiveyesd -daemon # Starts the Whiveyes daemon.
+    ./src/whived -daemon # Starts the Whive daemon.
-    ./src/whiveyes-cli --help # Outputs a list of command-line options.
+    ./src/whive-cli --help # Outputs a list of command-line options.
-    ./src/whiveyes-cli help # Outputs a list of RPC commands when the daemon is running.
+    ./src/whive-cli help # Outputs a list of RPC commands when the daemon is running.

 Notes
 -----